KyriakosJiannis/Matlab-read-Outlook/README.md

 Matlab function which imports the 'readed' or 'unreaded' outlook emails from inbox or or its subfolders Extracts their subjects, bodies and can save their attachements.

-I call it ReadOutlook2007 as  I have not tested in other version.
+ I have not been tested in other outlook version apart from 2007.